Clark-Whitehead/Clark-Whitehead.github.io/essays/final-project-idea.md

 ## Use case ideas
 <ul>
   <li>New user visits website, starts on landing page, creates an account, brought to profile page, informed a new match will be provided at 8am everyday.</li>
-  <li>At 8am the user gets a notification that they are paired with (another user) for that day.
+  <li>At 8am Monday the user gets a notification that he is paired with (another user) for that day.
 His match sends him a new message at 8:15am which says, "Hey there, want to go see a movie later?
 Jk we are doomed, Covid 19 is armageddon.
 Anyways, having a good day so far?
 I'm Rachel btw."</li>
-  <li>Profile (viewed by others)</li>
-  <li>Terms of service</li>
+  <li>At 8am Tuesday the user gets a new notification that he is paired with a new user for that day.
+He looks in his previous messages and finds that he can still message Rachel as well.</li>
+  <li>The user realizes his new match, Frank, is a bit strange and doesn't want to talk anymore.
+The user blocks Frank</li>
 </ul>

 ## Beyond the basics
+Eventually the app backend will include machine learning to optimize matches for compatability.
+This will be a function of time spent talking to new matches.
+The greater the time spent talking to new matches the more fit the model is.